gretkierewicz/dissertation/README.md

 ###27/01/2020

 - Plans / deleting model for now - will be moved to new app with future Orders model
+- Orders - new app for orders and setting employee-plan setups

 ### To be done: